netdata/blog/blog/2022-11-28-speedtest.md

 sudo wget -O /tmp/install-collector.sh https://raw.githubusercontent.com/netdata/community/main/utilities/install-collector.sh && sudo bash /tmp/install-collector.sh charts.d.plugin/speedtest
 ```

-After a few seconds you should see the new speedtest section in your Netdata overview tab along with all of the Speedtest metrics being monitored by Netdata.
-And as you will see, there’s a lot more than just your Download Speed and Upload Speed that we can monitor.
+After a few seconds, you see the new speedtest section in your Netdata **Overview** tab along with all of the Speedtest metrics being monitored by Netdata.
+As you will see, there’s a lot more than just your Download Speed and Upload Speed that we can monitor.

 ## Key speed test metrics for ISP performance monitoring

 ### Speed

-The download speed and upload speed the speedtest was able to achieve measured in Mbps.
+**Speed** displays the download speed and upload speed that the speedtest was able to achieve, measured in Mbps.
 This is the most obvious measure of ISP performance that all users are aware of - and the easiest to check against what the ISP promised you when you made a contract with them.

 The results below show my Internet speeds are pretty steady with upload speeds of roughly 10% of the download speeds.
 This is still significantly lower than what my ISP claims, so maybe it's time I had a chat with them.